Driver dies after car comes off road

 These are external links and will open in a new window

-A person has died after the car they were driving came off the road and crashed in Monmouthshire.
+A man has died after the car he was driving came off the road and crashed in Monmouthshire.

 Gwent Police said the vehicle came off the southbound A40 between the Gibraltar tunnels and Dingestow at about 00:20 BST.